What is it like to be a rigger?

 - Training – knowledge should be gained through learning and formal courses for example the Three Day Rigging for the Entertainment Industry Course.

 - Experience – practical skills through real life rigging work must be gained in order to become a competent rigger.
+We offer an experience scheme called Project X.

-- Qualification – in order to work as a rigger, most companies require that you hold the NRC or NELC rigging qualification.
+- Qualification – in order to work as a rigger, most companies require that you hold the NRC rigging qualification.
 Until that point, you will need to work as a trainee under supervision.

 - Contacts – many riggers work on a freelance basis, being a successful rigger relies upon building a good reputation with a variety of contacts.

 Through having good contacts and a good attitude to work (often for free!), some people are able to find their way into being a rigger without a structured learning scheme.
+This can also be supported by the PLASA Trainee Rigger Scheme.

 PLASA TRAINEE RIGGER SCHEME